Charles Barron: African-American history

 Barron believes that United States history is not accurately taught in schools, and has expressed interest in promoting African-American history throughout the New York City public school system.
-He has drafted legislation mandating the teaching of African-American history in required school curriculum.
-He has used his position as Councilman to propose renaming buildings and schools as well as decorating them with mementos of black history.
-He wishes to publicize black history greater, including erecting portraits of Martin Luther King Jr. and Malcolm X, as important leaders in American history.
+He has drafted legislation mandating the teaching of African-American history in the required school curriculum.
+He has used his position as Councilman to propose renaming buildings and schools, as well as decorating them with mementos of black history.
+He wishes to publicize black history more, including erecting portraits of Martin Luther King Jr. and Malcolm X, as important leaders in American history.
 Barron proposed bills to honor America's African American heritage and such individuals as Malcolm X, Marcus Garvey, Frederick Douglass, Paul Robeson, and W. E. B. Du Bois.
 He drafted a bill that would have asked President George W. Bush to cancel all debts African nations owe the U.S.

 Clemency and compensation for the wrongly accused

 Barron has twice sought clemency for individuals he described as "political prisoners".
-For example, In 2002, he asked that Anthony Bottom, Albert Washington, and Herman Bell be released.
+For example, in 2002, he asked that Anthony Bottom, Albert Washington, and Herman Bell be released.
 Although they were convicted for killing two police officers in 1971, conflicting evidence surfaced through COINTELPRO that suggests questionable government tactics in the prosecution of the three men.
 The bill was hotly debated and rejected.
 Barron asked in 2005 that Assata Shakur, a fugitive wanted by the federal government, be granted clemency for the alleged 1973 killing of a state trooper.

 In 2009, Barron asked that the City of New York compensate the five men wrongly accused in the Central Park Jogger case.

 Immigration

-Barron, appearing on the Fox network television program The O'Reilly Factor in April, 2006, stated that opposition to present-day immigration involves skin color.
+Barron, appearing on the Fox network television program The O'Reilly Factor In April 2006, stated that opposition to present-day immigration involves skin color.
 He argued that Germans, Jews, Poles, Greeks, and Italians who immigrated to the United States during the late 19th century were welcomed because of the color of their skin.
 In contrast, "All of a sudden when the complexion of immigration changes, now it's 'these people'."
 He stated to host Bill O'Reilly that the original European immigrants had received preferential treatment: "They had enough black people here already that were skilled and couldn't get the jobs that your people [i.e., European-Americans] were able to get."
 Many viewers responded to the episode, upset that Barron did not concede that white immigrants were also discriminated against.